junzis/atdelay/README.md

 # Machine Learning Air Traffic Delays Prediction Models

-This repository includes the source code of Machine learning models for predicting air traffic delays at different levels, which are flight-level, airport-level, and network-level.
-The repository contains the following models:
+This repository includes the source code of Machine learning models for predicting air traffic delays at different airport and the network of airports, using the following models:

-1. Random Forest model: Predicts arrival delays for individual flights
-2. LSTM model: Predicts aggregated arrival and departure delays for a single airport
+1. LSTM model: Predicts aggregated arrival and departure delays for a single airport
-3. DST-GAT model: Predicts aggregated arrival and departure delays of all airports a network
+2. DST-GAT model: Predicts aggregated arrival and departure delays of all airports a network

 ## Models

-### Individual flight prediction
-A Random Forest regression model was used to obtain flights' arrival delays at an airport.
-Features such as airline, planned arrival time, and airport capacity were used as input to predict the target variable (arrival delay).

-The code for this model can be found in the notebook: `flight_arr_delay_rf.ipynb`.

 ### Single airport prediction

 Single airport delay prediction focuses on the arrival and departure delays of any given airport using a long-short term memory recurrent network (LSTM) model.

-The code for this model can be found in the notebook: `network_delay_gnn.ipynb`.
+The code for this model can be found in the notebook: `lstm.ipynb`.

 ### Graph Neural Network

 The dynamic spatial-temporal graph attention network (DST-GAT) is a model which is used to predict the delays for a network of airports.
 This is done based on the connection between airports and the history of every airport.
 For every airport, the departure and arrival delays are predicted for several lookahead time steps.

-The code for this model can be found in the notebook: `network_delay_gnn.ipynb`.
+The code for this model can be found in the notebook: `dstgat.ipynb`.

 ## Python library dependencies